Birmingham is renowned for both its Indian cuisine and its street food.

 From the Brum-famous Balti Triangle and the Jewellery Quarter (where Indian cuisine meets fine dining) to Digbeth, where street food is revered above all else at the multi award-winning event casually called Digbeth Dining Club – we’ve got both bases well and truly covered.
 So what happens when you marry the two together?
 Something great happens, that’s what.

 Located on Woodbridge Road (Moseley), Zindiya is an Indian streatery and the answer to all your questions.
 Where shall I go to eat?
-What’s new and exciting?
 Fancy a quick bite out?
-What time is is?
+What time is it?
 All the questions.

 A passion project of two Moseley residents (who took time out to travel India and then both subsequently quitting their successful careers to create this wonderful dream together), Zindiya serves up street food that’ll have you swearing you’ll only eat Indian from now on.
 Perfect for a light bite at lunch or a more substantial dinner in the evening, Zindiya will have you wishing all restaurants serve street food from the very first bite of your chaat.
 For real.